-What could be more romantic that a gondola ride down one of Venice’s many canals, cruising beneath the Rialto bridge, sipping espresso in Piazza San Marco or wandering its narrow laneways after dark?
-Verona perhaps, with its cobbled streets, ancient arena and its shrine to the greatest lovers of all, Romeo & Juliet.
+What could be more romantic than a gondola ride down one of Venice’s many canals, cruising beneath the Rialto bridge, sipping espresso in Piazza San Marco or wandering its narrow laneways after dark?
+Not much.
+Although the nearby town of Verona comes pretty close.
+You’ll fall in love with this little hamlet, with its cobbled streets, its magnificent ancient arena and its shrine to the greatest lovers of all, Romeo & Juliet.

 Italian Riviera Weddings

-Encompassing the glamour and elegance of Portofino, the ritzy seaside village with its picturesque harbour home to many a luxurious boat, along with the spectacular coastline of the Cinque Terre overlooking impossibly blue water for as far as the eye can see.
+A glamorous and elegant destination, the star of the Italian Riviera is Portofino, a ritzy seaside village with its picturesque harbor home to many a luxurious boat.
+The Riviera is also home to the spectacular coastline of the Cinque Terre, overlooking the impossibly blue water of the Ligurian Sea.

-Another glamorous location, the lake district includes the stunning destinations of Lake Como, Lake Garda and Lake Orta, with their panoramic views of the surrounding alpine mountains and opulent villas perched on the water’s edge.
-Why not arrive at your elegant reception ‘James Bond’ style, via boat??
+Another glamorous location, the lake district includes the stunning destinations of Lake Como, Lake Garda and Lake Orta, with their panoramic views of the surrounding landscape and opulent villas perched on the water’s edge.
+Why not arrive at your elegant reception ‘James Bond’ style, via speedboat??